tg-rs/carapax/GUIDE.md

 Dialogue is a kind of stateful handler.
 It receives the current state and returns a new one.

-[`DialogueDecorator`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueDecorator.html) allows to make a dialogue handler.
-It takes a predicate which allows deciding should we start a dialogue or not, and a handler itself.

 Dialogue handler acts like a regular handler but returns a [`DialogueResult`](https://tg-rs.github.io/carapax/carapax/dialogue/enum.DialogueResult.html).
 There is a [`DialogueInput`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueInput.html) structure which allows to obtain a state from the session.
 It implements `TryFromInput`, so you can use it as an argument of your handler.